We are passionate about electrochemical energy devices. Below are some of the specific topics that we are currently working on.

 We aim to improve the performance and durability of electrochemical energy devices via material engineering.
 Through combining state-of-the-art fabrication techniques and computational tools for accelerated discovery, we demonstrate unique material architectures and compositions for next generation electrochemical energy devices.

-Grooved Electrodes (Nature Energy, 2023)
+Grooved Electrodes for Fuel Cells (Nature Energy, 2023)

 Imaging Inside